SIGNING AND RATIFICATION OF THE GLOBAL STANDARD 6

 Russell Klein, Utah State Office of Education, USA

-Jonathon Haber, First Advantage, USA
+Jonathan Haber, First Advantage, USA

 Anuja Dharkar, Adobe, USA